It Must Be Now!

 Advancing social justice actions through music and media

-It Must Be Now!
-(IMBN!) brings together three leading musicians (Terri Lyne Carrington, Braxton Cook, and Sean Jones) to collectively compose a large-scale work for MIT musicians on the overall theme of racial justice.
+Created and led by MIT Sounding series Co-Director Frederick Harris Jr., It Must Be Now!
+(IMBN!), brings together three leading musicians (Terri Lyne Carrington, Braxton Cook, and Sean Jones) to collectively compose a large-scale work for MIT musicians on the overall theme of racial justice.
 Collaborating with multimedia artists, MIT students and community members, and others beyond MIT, this two-year project seeks to address racial and social injustices and their confluences.
-IMBN! explores subject matter that includes institutional racism; environmental, economic, gender, and health injustices; police brutality; and abolitionism.
+IMBN! explores institutional racism; environmental, economic, and health injustices; police brutality; and abolitionism.

 The genesis of the project began to take shape in March 2019, during trumpeter-composer-educator Sean Jones’ successful residency with the MIT Festival Jazz Ensemble.
 One year later, as a massive racial reckoning swept the country in response to the murders of Ahmaud Arbery, Breonna Taylor, George Floyd, and other Black Americans, Music Director and project lead Fred Harris felt that an artistic response was needed, and that a collaboration he had imagined with Jones could be expanded into a larger, multi-disciplinary effort that reflected the magnitude and urgency of the situation.

-IMBN!, a two-year sequence of new commissions, workshops, and performances, is that larger response and collaboration.
-During the spring 2021 semester, Carrington, Cook, and Jones will workshop their compositions and participate in virtual masterclasses with MIT students.
-They will also begin working with a team of students headed by MIT Technical Instructor and renowned theater designer Joshua Higgason to create media content inspired by the compositions.
+During the spring 2021 semester, Carrington, Cook, and Jones workshopped their compositions and participated in virtual masterclasses with MIT students.
+They also began working with a team of students headed by MIT Technical Instructor and renowned theater designer Joshua Higgason to create media content inspired by the compositions.

 Duke Ellington, Charles Mingus, Max Roach, Nina Simone, Abbey Lincoln, and many other jazz artists have long addressed racial issues through their music and words.
-New generations of musicians, which include Carrington, Cook, and Jones, have continued on this path.
+New generations of musicians (including Carrington, Cook, and Jones,) have continued on this path.
 They are more than poised to address the urgency of the present racial reckoning.

 By bringing together members of MIT’s academic and non-academic communities with renowned musicians and multimedia arts, It Must Be Now! intends to build a coalition promoting heightened awareness and change.

 “This is a project about process and transformation,” notes Harris.
-“I’m particularly excited about it facilitating a variety of students across disciplines to engage with these phenomenal artists in shaping the final work.
+“I’m particularly excited for a variety of students across disciplines to engage with these phenomenal artists in shaping the final work.
 Our biggest objective is to inspire activism and enact change.
-We want to acknowledge historical perspectives of various injustices but move toward this moment, imagining what could and should be reality now.”
+We want to acknowledge historical perspectives of various injustices, but move toward this moment, imagining what could and should be reality now.”